Antiwordle: How to Play the Reverse Wordle Game (2026)

 Your score equals your total guesses.
 Higher is better.

-When we tested on a MacBook Pro running Chrome 124, the game blocked every attempt to ignore the color rules.
 You can’t skip a yellow letter or move a red letter to a different spot.
 That strict enforcement is what separates Antiwordle from more casual word games where you can guess freely without consequence.

-#Six Tested Strategies for Longer Streaks
+#Six Practical Strategies for Longer Streaks

 #Start With Double-Letter Words